-The exact rules for determining whether an attribute is positional, and what defines the boundaries of an individual attribute, are defined below.
+The rules for what defines the boundaries of an individual attribute, and whether the attribute is positional or named, are defined below.

-name consists of a word character (letter or numeral) followed by any number of word characters,
+name consists of a word character (letter or numeral) followed by any number of word or

-Parsing an attribute proceeds from the beginning of the attribute list string or after a previously recognized delimiter (
+Parsing an attribute proceeds from the beginning of the attribute list string or after a previously identified delimiter (

 If a valid attribute name is found, and it is followed by an equals sign (=), then the parser recognizes this as a named attribute.
 The text after the equals sign (=) and up to the next comma or end of list is taken as the attribute value.
-Spaces around the equals sign (=) are ignored.
+Space and tab characters around the equals sign (=) and at the end of the value are ignored.

 To parse the attribute value:

 If the first character is not a quote, the string is read until the next delimiter or end of string.

 If the first character is a double quote (i.e.,

 "), then the string is read until the next unescaped double quote or, if there is no closing double quote, the next delimiter.
 If there is a closing double quote, the enclosing double quote characters are removed and escaped double quote characters are unescaped; if not, the initial double quote is retained.